linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

 However, if you see a message warning you that your trust anchor ("trust root") or issuer certificates are expiring soon, then you must rotate them.

-Note that this document only applies if the trust root and issuer certificate are currently valid.
-If your trust anchor or issuer certificate have expired, please follow the [Replacing Expired
+**Note that this document only applies if the trust anchor is currently valid.**
-Certificates Guide](../replacing_expired_certificates/) instead.
+If your trust anchor has expired, follow the [Replacing Expired Certificates Guide](../replacing_expired_certificates/) instead.
+(If your issuer certificate has expired but your trust anchor is still valid, continue on with this document.)

 For example, if your issuer certificate has expired, you will see a message similar to: